League Format

 Major Challenge Rubric (20 points)

-but those that earn a Masterpiece label come as close as we could reasonably hope for.
+This is the highest score that can be given.
+There’s no such thing as a truly perfect game, but those that earn a Masterpiece label come as close as we could reasonably hope for.

 These are ambitious, innovative games succeed in ways few have.
 They show technical excellence, fit the theme well, has unique sounds, music and sprites, and executed extremely well